 But also challenges, as bullying and other kinds of inappropriate behaviour are released from the confines of the school corridors onto our social networks, which to this day remain vehemently a no-go area in most schools for this reason.

 However, a problem has arisen when many schools have confused controlling access to social networks with total disengagement, thus depriving their students of models of appropriate behaviour, so children only have each other as models.
-Paradoxically, we then often accuse children of not behaving appropriately online when it was our job all along to educate them well.
-Every school policy that does not help students to learn to use social media appropriately should be accompanied by an admission of failure.
+Paradoxically, we then often accuse children of not behaving appropriately online when it was our job all along to educate them well in this respect.
+Every school policy that does not help students to learn to communicate appropriately should be read as admission of failure.

 The problem is compounded by the fact that many of the adults involved in education simply lack the experience and skills to be appropriate role models in the use of social media.
 This is why a greater, more concerted and more constructive involvement of schools in the digital lives of their students is necessary if we want our students to understand how to be good all-round citizens.
 Simply ignoring this other dimension of pupil behaviour seems to me to be grossly irresponsible.